QuickSolverDab/logitmix/README.md

-# Official code for "Logit Mixing Training for More Reliable and Accurate Prediction"
+# "Logit Mixing Training for More Reliable and Accurate Prediction"
 The official code is implemented using Pytorch

 ## Setting requirements